gaia-platform/GaiaPlatform/production/catalog/README.md

 The tool has three modes of operation: loading, interactive, and generation.

-By default without specifying any mode, `gaiac` will run as loading mode to execute the DDL statements--translating them into catalog records--without generating any output.
+By default without specifying any mode, `gaiac` will run under loading mode to execute the DDL statements--translating them into catalog records--without generating any output.

-The interactive mode (`-i`) provides a REPL style command line interface to play with DDLs.
+The interactive mode (`-i`) provides a REPL style command line interface to try out the DDL.
 The DDL typed in will be executed, and fbs output if any will be printed out to the console output.

-Under generation mode (`-g`), the tool will generate the following 2 header files either from an DDL file or a specified database.
+Under generation mode (`-g`), the tool will generate the following two header files either from an DDL file or a specified database.

 - The FlatBuffers header for field access, `<dbname>_generated.h`